Welcome to our pourover coffee guide. Either you're here because you're already a huge fan of filter coffee, and you'd like some more tips.

 Kalita Wave Coffee Dripper

-The Kalita wave pourover coffee brewer is another first class favourite for many baristas.
-It rose in popularity back in 2015 onwards and became a direct competitor to Hario with the V60.
+The Kalita wave pourover coffee brewer is another first-class favourite for many baristas.
+It rose in popularity from 2015 onward and became a direct competitor to Hario with the V60.

-So what coffee do we recommend with pourover coffee?
-Does any coffee work or do you need to consider some additional factors?
+Which coffee do we recommend for pourover?
+Does any coffee work, or do you need to consider some additional factors?

 Here's the thing: coffee is very subjective.
-If you like a dark roast, you'll want a richer flavour profile than a light to medium profile which will be naturally sweeter and more delicate in flavour.
+If you like a dark roast, you'll want a richer flavour profile than a light to medium roast, which will be naturally sweeter and more delicate.

 There is no right or wrong when we're talking about what you like.
 However, I can certainly provide some expert guidance having worked within the coffee industry for over a decade...

-drip-coffee If you're drinking pourover coffee it's likely that you enjoy a clean filtered cup?
-Part of the reason it takes so clean is because the paper filters are used to help trap coffee oils and grounds from sliding into your cup.
+If you're drinking pourover coffee, would you enjoy a clean filtered cup?
+Part of the reason it takes so long is that the paper filters help trap coffee oils and grounds from sliding into your cup.

-Therefore, I recommend trying a rare and exclusive single origin coffee since the coffee beans are a light to medium roast profile and don't contain many oils.
-In fact, single origin coffees that are light or medium or roast profile are perfect for brewing with filter coffee.
+Therefore, try a rare, exclusive single origin coffee, as its beans have a light to medium roast profile and contain few oils.
+In fact, single-origin coffees with light, medium, or roast profiles are perfect for brewing with filter coffee.

 Best Pourover Coffee Makers

 Each give you a unique result.
-To find out what the best pourover coffee maker in the UK is, we've broken them down into two categories for you below.
+To find out which is the best pour-over coffee maker in the UK, we've broken them down into two categories below.

 Manual Pourover Makers